Learning Correlated Latent Representations with Adaptive Priors: EXPERIMENT DETAILS

-For all methods, we look into the performances for every fixed number of iterations (the specific numbers depend on models) and update the current best test NCRR values if both the train objective and the train NCRR reach better values.
+For link prediction, for all methods, we look into the performances for every fixed number of iterations (the specific numbers depend on models) and update the current best test NCRR values if both the train ELBO and the train NCRR reach better values.
 We report the final current best test NCRR values as the results.
+For clustering, we update the current best normalized MI scores if the train ELBO reaches better values and report the final current best normalized MI scores.

 For \acrshort{ACVAE}, we set the step size parameter (in \Cref{eqn:soft-update}) $\alpha^t=0.1$ to be a constant.
 We train the parameters using alternating updates as in \Cref{alg:updates}.
 We switch between updates on the parameters $\bm\lambda$, $\bm\theta$ for an epoch of the edges in $E$, and a single update on the weights $w^{\text{MAS}}_{G, \pi, e}$ according to \Cref{eqn:soft-update}.
 For the random initialization on the tree weights $w^{\text{MAS}}_{G, \pi, e}$, we just assign random weights to the graph $G=(V,E)$.
 Then we use Kruskal's algorithm to compute the maximal acyclic subgraph $\tilde G=(V,\tilde E)$ according to these random weights, and set $w^{\text{MAS}}_{G, \pi, e}=I[e\in \tilde E]$.
 It is straightforward to see that this is a valid initialization for the weights $w^{\text{MAS}}_{G, \pi, e}$'s since these weights relate to the distribution $\bm{\tilde\pi}$ that has all of its mass on the single subgraph $\tilde G$.